nlgatewood/ghbfamilytree/README.md

-# ghbfamilytree
+# gwfamilytree
 Family Tree Website

-This is the main repository for the website www.ghbfamilytree.com
+This is the main repository for the website www.gwfamilytree.com